matthewjchin/web-search-crawler/README.md

-September 2023 Updates
+**September 2023 Updates**

-Additional features to be added and/or enhanced in the future.
-Massive refactoring and testing ahead.
-If possible, frontend will also be added.
+The search engine will see massive updates to the backend and will be reworked as such.
+If possible, frontend will also be added wherever deemed most appropriate.

+Old files can be seen in the folder [2019-legacy-project](https://github.com/matthewjchin/web-search-crawler/tree/master/2019-legacy-product).